 3) You need to ask for a price break before the medical procedure, not after the bill comes in.
 Many doctors or surgeons may offer a discount on the fee, or a “two-fer” if you are getting more than one operation or procedure done, such as with plastic/cosmetic surgery.
 Smart Money magazine ran a test, and they were successful in getting 8 out of 10 mental-health professionals to offer a discount on therapy sessions by approaching the doctor or medical professional and asking for a break on the price paid.
 However this needs to be done before the surgery or health care services are provided to the patient.

 4) If you go to a hospital and ask for help with your health care bill, you may get a 30 percent discount on the bills you need to pay.
 Most hospitals offer some type of charity plan or discount.
 However the key is to ask for it, as most patients do not do this.
-It is totally up to the discretion of the hospital, medical office, or CFO as to how much the medical or billing office is willing to give you.
+It is totally up to the discretion of the hospital, medical office, or CFO as to how much the medical billing office is willing to give you.
 Or, if you are not comfortable in negotiating yourself, contact a negotiator or a medical billing advocate who can help.

 Negotiating can help in dealing with insurance companies as well.
 If your policy only pays for some of the medical or dental bill that was charged for the care, the patient can contest this decision.
 There are consumer advocates, doctors, mediators as well as other professionals that will negotiate an appeal.
 More on help with health insurance claim appeals.

 Suggestions on negotiating hospital bills